Procedure Guide ·Gastropexy ·2026

 Coverage Basics

-Preventive gastropexy is generally classified as elective/preventive and not covered by standard policies.
-However, if your dog develops GDV and needs emergency gastropexy as part of bloat surgery, that's covered as an illness.
-Some insurers cover prophylactic gastropexy — check your specific policy.
+Preventive gastropexy is elective/preventive and not covered by standard policies.
+Emergency gastropexy as part of bloat surgery is covered as an illness.
+Some insurers cover prophylactic gastropexy - check your policy.

 Red flag · Waiting period